HomeLatest NewsBFSIRBI bars Mastercard from onboarding new customers in India

 Mastercard is a Payment System Operator authorised by the PSS Act to operate a Card Network in the country.

-Previously, the central bank barred American Express and Diners Club International from onboarding new domestic customers beginning May 1 after these companies were found to be in violation of the central bank’s instructions regarding the storage of payment system data in India.
+Previously, the central bank barred and Diners Club International from onboarding new domestic customers beginning May 1 after these companies were found to be in violation of the central bank’s instructions regarding the storage of payment system data in India.

 Advertisement

-The central bank is making these efforts to bolster data security for Indian consumers.
+The central bank is making these efforts to bolster for Indian consumers.
 In April 2018, the central bank had issued a circular on Storage of Payment System Data asking all System Providers to ensure that within a period of six months the entire data (full end-to-end transaction details / information collected / carried / processed as part of the message / payment instruction) relating to payment systems operated by them is stored in a system only in India.

 Companies were also required to report compliance to RBI and submit a Board-approved System Audit Report conducted by a CERT-In empanelled auditor within the timelines specified therein.